Spatio-Temporal-Lab/elf/README.md

 In *singleprecision* package

 - The **TestCompressor** class includes compression tests for 22 data sets.
-The test results are saved in * result32/result.csv* in resource.
+The test results are saved in *result32/result.csv* in resource.

+### Use your own artifacts

+In order to use Elf more conveniently, you must want to use your own data for testing, you can follow the steps below to use your own data set for testing.

+When you have a dataset of type double, for example in a csv file.
+If the form of the data is the same as the data set given in the system, you can put your own dataset in the ***resources*** package, and then add the name of your own dataset in ***FIleName*** in the ***TestCompressor*** class.

+In our experiment, the default data block size is 1000, that is, 1000 pieces of data are read in each time for compression testing, and the part of the data set smaller than 1000 cannot be read.If the data set is too small, the result may be empty.